 To increase dependability in remote management of the user VM, out-of-band remote management is desired.
-In this style of remote management, a VNC server is run in the management VM, as illustrated in Figure 1.
+In this style of remote management, a VNC server is run in the management VM, as illustrated in Fig. 1.
 The management VM is provided in the type-I VMM, which runs directly on hardware, such as Xen and Hyper-V and has privileges for accessing all user VMs.
 It also emulates virtual devices for each user VM.
 The VNC server in the management VM can directly access the virtual devices to interact with a user VM.
 This out-of-band remote management does not rely on the network or the VNC server in the user VM.
-The user can access the user VM as if he locally logged in the VM even on network failures of the VM.
-For example, if the user fails network configuration in the user VM, he could fix the problems by modifying the configuration through the virtual keyboard.
-Even when the system in the user VM crashes, the user may check kernel messages through the virtual video device.
+The user can access the user VM as if he locally logged in to the